Geisinger Medical Laboratories Test Catalog

 Synonyms:

-SA, pre-surgical screens, MRSA, MDRO, S. aureus, Methicillin resistant Staphylococcus aureus, PCR, Staph PCR, S. areus PCR, MRSA PCR, MRSA Screen, MRSA Nasal Screen, Nasal Screen, Nares Screen, Nares PCR, MRSA screen, admission, HAI, surveillance
+SA, pre-surgical screens, MRSA, MDRO, S. aureus, Methicillin resistant Staphylococcus aureus, PCR, Staph PCR, S. areus PCR, MRSA PCR, MRSA Screen, MRSA Nasal Screen, Nasal Screen, Nares Screen, Nares PCR, MRSA screen, admission, HAI, surveillance, SAURP

 Clinical significance: